Dylan-Grove/PythonCardGames/README.md

-# RiggedSollitare
+# PythonCardGames
- A challege project from a University of Alberta Computer Science assignment
+A challege project from various University of Alberta COMPUT 175 assignments

-View the assignment_3 pdf file for more information.
+View the assignment pdf files for more information.

+This project acted as practice for getting comfortable with object oriented programming in python.